kdserra/ITS_CHAD_BOT/README.md

 5. Done!
 Your command is now registered.

 # License
-**ITS_CHAD_BOT** is licensed under the MIT License, dependencies are under their respective licenses.
+**ITS_CHAD_BOT** is licensed under the MIT License.
+Dependencies are under their respective licenses.